Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Introduction

 \section{Introduction}

 Advances in contemporary observational astronomy are driven by progress in instrumentation and hardware, enabling measurements with improved sensitivity and lower noise.
-This is particularly true for exoplanetary science where signals can be many orders of magnitude smaller than the noise, and it is essential to accurately model the pattern, or \ac{psf}, by which starlight is spread out on the detector, and to engineer hardware to achieve favourable \acp{psf}.
-For example apodizing phase plate coronagraphs \cite{Guyon2006} engineer spatially-varying \acp{psf} that suppress light within a defined field for on-axis sources through transformations to the wavefront in multiple conjugate planes, thereby revealing dim objects otherwise hidden within the glare.
-This is achieved with an apodizing phase plate \cite{codona2006}, a phase mask placed in a telescope pupil plane that reshapes the \ac{psf}, the design of which poses nonlinear optimisation challenges \cite{por2017}.
-Astrometric exoplanetary detection \cite{Sozzetti2005} similarly requires careful consideration of instrumental design such that \acp{psf} are stable and can be used to characterise the time-varying instrumental imperfections, achieving measurement precisions required for tiny (micro-arcsecond) signals.
-This can be achieved with widefield space-based surveys such as \textit{Gaia}, or with smaller telescopes and diffractive pupils that engineer \acp{psf} with favourable properties \cite{guyon2012,tuthill2018}.
-In either case and elsewhere in astrometry we require great stability and precise data-driven calibration of diffraction effects in the \ac{psf}.
+This is particularly true for exoplanetary science where signals can be many orders of magnitude smaller than the noise.
+When designing instrumentation for this goal, it is essential to accurately model the pattern, or \ac{psf}, governing the spread of starlight on the detector to enable the engineering of system hardware to optimise science deliverables.
+For example, apodizing phase plate coronagraphs~\citep{Guyon2006} suppress light from on-axis sources by modifying the wavefront in multiple conjugate planes, creating spatially-varying PSFs.
+This transformation allows faint nearby companions to be detected against the glare of their bright host star.
+This can be achieved with an apodizing phase plate \citep{Codona2006}, a phase mask placed in a telescope pupil plane that reshapes the \ac{psf}, the design of which poses nonlinear optimisation challenges \citep{por2017}.
+Astrometric exoplanet detection \citep{Sozzetti2005} similarly requires careful consideration of instrumental design such that \acp{psf} are stable and can be used to characterise the time-varying instrumental imperfections, achieving measurement precisions required for tiny (micro-arcsecond) signals.
+This can be achieved with widefield space-based surveys such as \textit{Gaia}, or with smaller telescopes that employ a diffractive pupil to engineer \acp{psf} with favourable properties \citep{guyon2012,tuthill2018}.
+In either case and throughout observational astronomy we find escalating demands for stability and precision in data-driven calibration of diffraction effects in the \ac{psf}.

+Advances in software and algorithms are therefore essential for both data analysis and to facilitate hardware design.
+A range of open-source physical optics simulation codes \citep{Perrin2012,prysm,hcipy} have been developed to model imaging systems end to end, providing a framework to optimise design and/or data analysis schemes by way of grid-based or Markov Chain Monte Carlo~\citep{{Metropolis1953}} methods.
+For models with many parameters (the norm for realistic situations with, for example, many modes of phase aberration, multiple sources in the field of view and/or pixel-level imperfections in the detector) then reliable sampling or optimisation can become computationally intractable \citep{Huijser2022} unless it is also possible to evaluate not just the value but also the \textit{gradient} of the objective function.